wp-plugins/participants-database/readme.txt

 = What do you mean by a users record edit page? =

-This form appears on the page where you have placed the [pdb_record] shortcode.
+This form appears on the page where you have placed the '[pdb_record]' shortcode.
 It is an expanded version of the signup form.

 An individual record can be edited on the frontend of your website by someone who has the private link to that record.
 The purpose here is to let people maintain their own records.
 It's also possible to put things like survey questions in the form so you can get feedback from people.
 You have complete control over what fields appear on this form.
 Fields can be desginated as showing up on the signup form, on the frontend user's form, and on the backend admin form.